top of page

 TSP logo

-Key items to consider when purchasing your first tattoo machine
+Top 10 items to know when purchasing your first tattoo machine

 Tip: Consider experimenting with both types to find the one that feels most comfortable and natural to you for your first tattoo machine.
 This will be the first of many so don't get to hung up by it.